menandmice/terraform-provider-menandmice/docs/resources/range.md

 - `free_range` (Block List, Max: 1) Find a free IP address to claim. (see [below for nested schema](#nestedblock--free_range))
 - `from` (String) The starting IP address of the range.
 - `locked` (Boolean) Determines if the range is defined as a subnet.
+- `subnet` (Boolean) Determines if the range is defined as a subnet.
 - `to` (String) The ending IP address of the range.

 ### Read-Only